butteredcorn/Express-Documentation/docs/setting-up-express-module/basic-express.md

 # Creating Your First Express Server

-These instructions will go over how to setup a the most basic web server using Express.js and then introduce additional components to make your server more useful and scalable.
+This tutorial will go over how to setup a the most basic web server using Express.js.
+We will go over setting up your root directory and hosting your first end point with Express.js.

-## Setting Up Your Server's Root Directory
+## Section 1: Setting Up Your Server's Root Directory

 Express.js is a framework for Node.js.
 If you do not have Node.js installed, please download it here at [nodejs.org](https://nodejs.org/en/download/).